izzahni/Neural-Network-Dependency-Parser/output/final/README.md

-This is the command prompt output when program running the script for every dataset.
+This is the final result when each time running the dataset.